-And that’s the rub.
+And there’s the rub.
 Even though logic leads me to not wanting to believe in God, at my very core I do.
 Naysayers may argue that my tiny human mind or giant human ego creates this need to believe in something, and maybe they are right.
 There is nothing like coming to grips with your own stunning helplessness to make surrender to God a viable option.
 As Lamott says, “…we are so ruined, and so loved, and in charge of so little.”

 So there’s that.
-If I were on the Today show, this is the point where the anchors would utter the awkward, “on a lighter note…”
+If I were on the Today show, this is the point where the anchors would utter their awkward, “On a lighter note…”

 I spent last Sunday working with the bounty I’d been given that day.
 Bread pudding baked with southern-grown peaches and a healthy splash of bourbon is nothing short of a delight.